danielaparker/jsoncons/README.md

 It is also cross compiled for ARMv8-A architecture on Travis using clang and executed using the emulator qemu.

+UndefinedBehaviorSanitizer (UBSan) is enabled for selected gcc and clang builds.

 ## Get jsoncons

 Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Copy the directory `include/jsoncons` to your `include` directory.
 If you wish to use extensions, copy `include/jsoncons_ext` as well.